 The Condensates Company

-Dewpoint Therapeutics translates condensate biology into much-needed medicines.
-Biomolecular condensates are transforming our understanding of biology, and our highly collaborative team is at the forefront of efforts to harness this shift for drug discovery.
+Dewpoint Therapeutics is building a highly collaborative team to harness the power of biomolecular condensates.
 Together, we are leveraging a transformative shift in the understanding of cellular biology to discover and advance breakthrough therapeutics for the toughest diseases.

-We are searching for a Principal Scientist to lead from the bench, developing and executing robust disease-relevant cellular assays to support lead discovery and optimization.
-You will have a strong scientific background in cellular biology, molecular biology, and biochemistry with experience in optimizing and validating robotic-based assays for high-throughput screening using a range of assay readouts, such as biochemical, indicator gene, gene expression (qPCR), and high content imaging.
-Experience in supporting hit-to-lead, and/or lead optimization programs and direct managerial experience is required.
-You will work closely with cross-functional teams and generate data that further our discovery efforts.
+We are searching for a Scientist/Senior Scientist to work in the laboratory to develop and execute robust disease-relevant cellular assays to support lead discovery and optimization.
+You will have a strong scientific background in cellular biology, molecular biology, and biochemistry with experience in optimizing and validating robotic-based assays for high-throughput screening using biochemical, protein-protein interaction, indicator gene, gene expression, and high content assay readouts.
+Experience in supporting lead optimization programs and performing target validation and biochemical and cellular mechanism of action studies is preferred.
+You will work closely with cross-functional teams to further the discovery efforts.

-In this position you’ll be part of an energizing and supportive startup team culture, engaged in continuous learning, and part of an exceptional international team.
+In this position, you’ll be part of an energizing and supportive startup culture engaged in continuous learning, and part of an exceptional international team.
 This role is based at our site in Boston's Seaport district.
 Dewpoint offers competitive salary and benefits.

 In this role you will…

-- Independently design, develop, and validate a variety of cell-based and biochemical assays to generate data in drug discovery projects, while incorporating the views of others
+- Independently design, develop, and validate broad cell-based and biochemical assays for implementation in drug discovery projects, while incorporating the views of others

 - Develop, validate, and implement innovative and robust assays applicable to drive Structure Activity Relationship (SAR) and characterization of hits